a-r-j/graphein/contributing.md

 # Introduction

-Yo, what up! if you're reading this then I'm super psyched because that means that you're thinking about contributing to Graphein!
+Hey, what up! if you're reading this then I'm super psyched because that means that you're thinking about contributing to Graphein!
 Thanks so much for your time and consideration.
 It's rad people like you that make Graphein such a cool computational biology tool.

 I wrote this contributor's guide to help newcomers feel welcome.
 Getting started with a new project can be complicated and I wanted to make it as easy as possible for you to contribute and as easy as possible for me to help.